-Sarilumab is a recombinant humanized anti-interleukin-6 receptor (IL-6R) monoclonal antibody that is approved by the Food and Drug Administration (FDA) for use in patients with rheumatoid arthritis.
-It is available as a subcutaneous (SQ) formulation and is not approved for cytokine release syndrome (CRS).
-A placebo-controlled clinical trial is evaluating the use of an intravenous (IV) formulation administered as a single dose for COVID-19.
+Sarilumab is a recombinant humanized anti-IL-6 receptor monoclonal antibody that is approved by the FDA for use in patients with rheumatoid arthritis.
+It is available as a subcutaneous (SQ) formulation and is not approved for the treatment of cytokine release syndrome (CRS).
+A placebo-controlled clinical trial is evaluating the use of an intravenous (IV) formulation of sarilumab administered as a single dose for COVID-19.